chrisco/pp1-trip-planner/README.md

 Travel options and key details, such as estimated time, distance, and cost.

-#v# What Inputs Are Needed to Generate Those Outputs?
+### What Inputs Are Needed to Generate Those Outputs?

 Valid starting point and ending point.